qdrant/landing_page/qdrant-landing/content/documentation/fastembed/fastembed-colbert.md

 ((26, 128), (32, 128))
 ```

 Don't worry about query embeddings having the bigger shape in this case.
 ColBERT authors recommend to pad queries with [MASK] tokens to 32 tokens.
-They also recommends to truncate queries to 32 tokens, however we don't do that in FastEmbed, so you can put some straight into the queries.
+They also recommend truncating queries to 32 tokens, however, we don't do that in FastEmbed so that you can put some straight into the queries.

 ## Compute similarity